Matty9191/dns-domain-expiration-checker/README.md

 $ dns-domain-expiration-checker.py --domainname prefetch.net --email --expiredays 90
 </pre>

 This will generate an e-mail if the domain prefetch.net is set to expire in the next 90-days.
-You can also add several domains and expiration intervals to a file and pass that as an argument to the script:
+You can also add several domains and expiration intervals to a file and pass that as an argument:

 <pre>
 $ cat domains